-NEUROLOGICAL DISORDERS GROUP 1 ENTITLEMENT GROUP 2 ENTITLEMENT ODL - CAR, M/CYCLE VOC - LGV/PCV BENIGN INFRATENTORIAL TUMOURS (posterior fossa) SURGICAL TREATMENT Resume driving following recovery and retain Till 70 licence.
-As for Group 1 provided no residual disabling symptoms.
-ACOUSTIC NEUROMA/SCHWANNOMA Need not notify DVLA unless accompanied by disabling giddiness.
+NEUROLOGICAL DISORDERS GROUP 1 ENTITLEMENT ODL - CAR, M/CYCLE GROUP 2 ENTITLEMENT VOC - LGV/PCV BENIGN INFRATENTORIAL TUMOURS e.g. meningioma with surgery by craniotomy with or without radiotherapy.
+Drive on recovery.
+As for Group 1 provided that there is no debarring residual impairment likely to affect safe driving.
+ACOUSTIC NEUROMA/SCHWANNOMA Need not notify unless sudden and disabling giddiness.
 Need not notify DVLA unless accompanied by disabling giddiness and/or the condition is bilateral.
-GLIOMAS & MALIGNANT TUMOURS (including secondary deposits) NB: Supratentorial or infratentorial Grades 1 and 2 1 year off driving and then a review licence.
+MALIGNANT TUMOURS (including metastatic deposits) and gliomas Supratentorial Grades 1 and II gliomas 1 year off driving, from time of completion of the primary treatment.
 Permanent refusal or revocation.
-Grades 3 and 4 At least 2 years off driving after treatment, although some drivers may require a longer period and then a review licence.
+WHO Grade III meningioma 2 years off driving from time of completion of primary treatment.
 Permanent refusal or revocation.
-NB: When a low grade glioma is an incidental finding and asymptomatic, the case can be considered on an individual basis for Group 1 driving.
-Medulloblastoma or Low Grade Ependymoma If totally excised, can be considered for licensing 1 year after primary treatment, if free of recurrence.
-If entirely infratentorial, can be considered for licensing when disease free for 5 years.
+Grades III and IV gliomas and metastatic deposit(s).
+At least 2 years off driving from time of completion of primary treatment.
+Permanent refusal or revocation.
+Infratentorial Tumours Grade 1 As for benign tumours: ie. drive on recovery.
+Individual assessment.
+Grades II, III & IV As for Supratentorial tumour Permanent refusal or revocation.
+Medulloblastoma or Low Grade Ependymoma If totally excised, can be considered for licensing 1 year after primary treatment, if free from recurrence.
+If entirely infratentorial, can be considered for licensing when disease-free for 5 years after treatment.
 High Grade Ependymomas, Other Primary Malignant Brain Tumours and Secondary Deposits Normally, a period of 2 years off driving is required following treatment.
 Permanent refusal or revocation.
-MALIGNANT INTRACRANIAL TUMOURS IN CHILDREN WHO SURVIVE TO ADULT LIFE WITHOUT RECURRENCE Normally, Till 70 licence.
+Solitary metastatic deposit If totally excised, can be considered for licensing 1 year after primary treatment if free from recurrence and no evidence of secondary spread elsewhere in the body.
+Permanent refusal or revocation.
+MALIGNANT INTRACRANIAL TUMOURS IN CHILDREN WHO SURVIVE TO ADULT LIFE WITHOUT RECURRENCE Normally, a Till 70 licence is issued/maintained.
 Individual assessment: see above as for "Benign Supratentorial Tumour".
-SERIOUS HEAD INJURY Compound depressed fracture requiring surgical treatment.
-Usually 6 - 12 months off driving depending on features (PTA, dural tear, focal signs & seizures) and clinical recovery.
-Refusal or revocation.
-Return to driving will depend on Specialist assessment (risk of seizure must have fallen to no greater than 2% per SERIOUS HEAD INJURY, NO NEUROSURGICAL INTERVENTION If free of seizures, may require up to 6 months off driving depending on recovery and features that predispose to seizures. annum) with clinical recovery.
-ALSO SEE UNDER: Where consciousness was lost but there is no history of intracranial haematoma, depressed fracture or Intracranial haematoma Personality disorders Driving assessment for disabled drivers seizures and clinical recovery is full and complete, driving may resume without notifying DVLA.